EmoSpace: Immersive Affective Image Generation Guided by Fine-Grained Emotion Prototypes: Related Work

 Emotional enhancement aims to reinforce the original affect of an image.
 Early works applied handcrafted adjustments to visual attributes such as hue and contrast~\cite{xu2012image}.
 More recent diffusion-based methods generate emotionally amplified images conditioned on textual emotion cues~\cite{zhang2025affective}.
 Emotion transfer involves transforming an image to reflect a different emotional state while preserving semantic content.
 Approaches include prompt-based fine-tuning~\cite{yang2025emoedit} and affect-adaptive latent interpolation~\cite{zhu2025bridge}.
 Emotional editing seeks to localize emotional changes to specific regions or stylistic elements.
 Some methods exploit vision-language models and valence-arousal control to guide emotional reconfiguration~\cite{mohamed2022okay, dang2025emoticrafter}.

 Despite growing technical sophistication, existing approaches remain constrained by their reliance on predefined emotion categories or static dimensional frameworks~\cite{zhou2024memo}.
 This dependence not only entails costly annotation but also limits adaptability across diverse individual perceptions and cultural contexts.
 Furthermore, by treating enhancement, transfer, and editing as separate challenges, prior work has produced fragmented solutions lacking unified control mechanisms~\cite{lomas2024improved}.
-In contrast, our framework does not rely on specific categorical labels, ensuring greater transferability across datasets and domains.
-By establishing a continuous yet structured emotion space, we unify multiple manipulation paradigms within a single framework, enabling context-aware and personalized operations without task-specific architectures.
+In contrast, our framework uses coarse category supervision to organize the training space while accepting free-form emotion descriptions at inference.
+The resulting structured prototype space supports multiple affective manipulation settings through a shared conditioning mechanism, without requiring a separate architecture for each task.